Read This First

 Prompt 1: Many ideologies provide the illusion of explanatory depth.
 Respond to the following notes on this

-The section turns on Illusion of Explanatory Depth in Ideologies, Attraction to Ideologies, and Composition of Belief Systems.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Illusion of Explanatory Depth in Ideologies, Attraction to Ideologies, and Composition of Belief Systems in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Illusion of Explanatory Depth in Ideologies distinct from Attraction to Ideologies.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Illusion of Explanatory Depth in Ideologies distinct from Attraction to Ideologies.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Humans naturally crave order and predictability.
 Ideologies that provide a clear-cut explanation for complex issues can be very comforting, even if that explanation is based on shaky evidence.
 By offering a framework for understanding the world, ideologies reduce the amount of unknowns we have to grapple with.